 Abrasive Blasting Permit (Sand Blasting)

-Required for anyone using abrasive materials (ie. Silica, Water) to prepare any surface.
+The Abrasive Blasting Permit is required for anyone using abrasive materials (ie. Silica, Water) to prepare any surface.
 Airborne particles can be a health hazard to neighbors.
 Testing is required to determine the lead content of the paint.
 No water or debris is allowed to leave the property during abrasive blasting.

 Permit fees can be found in the Director’s Fee Schedule.